sybila/biodivine-hctl-model-checker/README.md

 - `FORMULA` is a valid HCTL formula in correct format
 - `PRINT_OPTION` is one of none/short/full and defines the output mode

+## Models

+The tool takes BN models in `aeon` format as its input, with many example models present in the `benchmark_models` directory.
+Many benchmark models are also present in bnet format, but this is just for the convenience of the user, and those can't be used as inputs for now.

+## HCTL formulae

 Some interesting formulae can be found in the ```benchmark_formulae.txt``` file.
 To create custom formulae, use the following syntax rules: